TFAGaming/DiscordJS-V14-Bot-Template/README.md

 # <samp>DiscordJS-V14-Bot-Template</samp> v2

 The simplified and popular Discord bot commands & events handler built with discord.js version 14 and written in JavaScript.
 This handler can load up to 4 different type of commands; Prefix, Slash, User context and Message context.
-It can also handles components; Buttons, Modal submits, Select menus (any type).
+It can also handles components; Buttons, Modal submits, Select menus (any type) and autocomplete.

 Did you like my project?
 Click on the star button (⭐️) right above your screen, thank you!